vdesmond/cdma-simulation/README.md

 ### Optional

 - Set logging level to `DEBUG`.
 (Default is `INFO`)
 - The comments are written to be more useful if used in conjecture with [Better Comments Extension](https://marketplace.visualstudio.com/items?itemName=aaron-bond.better-comments)
+- There are also some methods in `utils.py` to enable sending images instead of text using `base64` encoded strings.
+However, it is not used in main code as there might be some buffer issues in socket for large strings.

 ### Output Examples